Impartial achievement and avoidance games for generating finite groups: Abelian groups

-It follows that the simplified structure diagram of $\gen(G)$ is the one shown in Figure~\ref{fig:mkodd}(b), which implies that $\gen(G)=*1$. \end{proof} It is interesting to notice that the simplified structure diagram from the previous theorem is the same as that of $\gen(\mathbb{D}_{4k+2})$ shown in Figure~\ref{fig:structureDiagsDihedral}. \begin{cor} If $G$ is an abelian group, then
+It follows that the simplified structure diagram of $\gen(G)$ is the one shown in Figure~\ref{fig:mkodd}(b), which implies that $\gen(G)=*1$. \end{proof} It is interesting to notice that the simplified structure diagram from the previous theorem is the same as that of $\gen(\mathbb{D}_{4k+2})$ shown in Figure~\ref{fig:structureDiagsDihedral}(f). \begin{cor} If $G$ is a finite abelian group, then